AdamSteffanick/ipa-data/README.md

 [![license][license-badge]][LICENSE]

-Computer coding of the International Phonetic Association (IPA) symbols.
+Computer coding of International Phonetic Alphabet (IPA) symbols.
+These data were extracted from the [Handbook of the International Phonetic Association] ([International Phonetic Association], 1999).

-## Changes to data in the [Handbook of the International Phonetic Association]
+## Changes to the data
 * Added UCS Code 1DC4 for IPA Number 526
 * Added UCS Code 1DC5 for IPA Number 527
 * Added UCS Code 1DC8 for IPA Number 528